nyudlts/fda8/README.md

 ## Getting Help

+We have internal slack channel dedicated to Faculty Digital Archive upgrade to Dspace version 8.

 DSpace provides public mailing lists where you can post questions or raise topics for discussion.
-We welcome everyone to participate in these lists:

 * [dspace-community@googlegroups.com](https://groups.google.com/d/forum/dspace-community) : General discussion about DSpace platform, announcements, sharing of best practices
 * [dspace-tech@googlegroups.com](https://groups.google.com/d/forum/dspace-tech) : Technical support mailing list.
 See also our guide for [How to troubleshoot an error](https://wiki.lyrasis.org/display/DSPACE/Troubleshoot+an+error).